pierre-rouleau/pel/doc/pel-manual.rst

 The file `pel-speedbar.el`_ manages the accessibility and use of Emacs speed-bars:
 Emacs native Speedbar and the `SR-Speedbar`_ external package.
 PEL manages what type of speed-bar is used.
-And that depends on whether Emacs is running in graphics mode or in terminnal (TTY) mode and whether SR-Speedbar is available.
+And that depends on whether Emacs is running in graphics mode or in terminal (TTY) mode and whether SR-Speedbar is available.
 Note that once one type of speed-bar has been opened inside an Emacs session it is currently not possible to use the other type.